-1. Probably Bronisława Pestkówna on the Ursus C-45 tractor, field of State Agricultural Farms in the Gdańsk district, second half of the 19th century 1940s.
+1. Probably Bronisława Pestkówna on the Ursus C-45 tractor, field of State Agricultural Farms in the Gdańsk district, second half of the 1940s.
 From the collection of the Archives of the Museum in Szreniawa

 The collection of the National Museum of Agriculture in Szreniawa includes 35 tractors.
 These are machines manufactured by the following companies: Ursus, Lanz, Zetor, Fordson, Klöckner-Humboldt-Deutz AG, Case Company.
 We also have Famo Boxer and Mazur tracked tractors and a Dutra tractor manufactured in Budapest to pull a drainage plow.
 These are the machines that we present at permanent exhibitions.
 Some of them are launched during the “Retro Show” outdoor event, which annually attracts enthusiasts of old machines to the Museum.